Blue bird-of-paradise: Breeding

 The male is polygamous and performs a breathtaking courtship display.
 But unlike most other birds of paradise species, he performs solitary on a preferably thin branch, while an attending female observes nearby.
 In the display, the male hangs from a branch upside down.
-The black oval with red margin at the center of his chest is rhythmically enlarged and contracted.
-His violet blue plumes spread out in a fan, looking like an apron, swaying its body back and forth while the black wires form two impressive arches down to either side.
+The black oval with a red margin at the center of his chest is rhythmically enlarged and contracted.
+His violet-blue plumes spread out in a fan, looking like an apron, swaying its body back and forth while the black wires form two impressive arches down to either side.
 During this display, he continuously makes a soft, insect-like buzzing noise, mixed with a chittering or chattering noise to rope the female back in if she moves away.

-The nesting and parental duties are covered only by the females; she builds her nest with stems, twigs, palm leaves, vines and other materials all by herself, usually in a flat cup-like shape.
+The nesting and parental duties are covered only by the females; she builds her nest with stems, twigs, palm leaves, vines, and other materials all by herself, usually in a flat cup-like shape.
 They mostly lay one egg, but two are less occasional, and the mother is very defensive of her brood.
 The eggs are described to be a salmon-type color, with the ends being ringed with flecks of cinnamon-rufous to tawny.

 Status and conservation

-Due to ongoing habitat loss, limited range, small population size and, in some areas, by hunting for its highly prized plumes, the rare blue bird-of-paradise is classified as Near Threatened on the IUCN Red List of Threatened Species.
-It is listed on Appendix II of CITES.
-Its population is thought to have a decreasing trend, estimated to be anywhere from 2,500 to 10 000 individuals.
+Due to ongoing habitat loss, limited range, small population size, and, in some areas, hunting for its highly prized plumes, the rare blue bird-of-paradise is classified as Near Threatened on the IUCN Red List of Threatened Species.
+It is listed in Appendix II of CITES.
+Its population is thought to have a decreasing trend, estimated to be anywhere from 2,500 to 10,000 individuals.